Remedial notice review policy

 Putting your remedial notice ‘on hold’ during review

-When you apply for a review, you can also ask for a stay of your notice. means putting the remedial notice ‘on hold’ while we review it.
+When you apply for a review, you can also ask for a stay of your notice.
+This means putting the remedial notice ‘on hold’ while we review it.
 For example:

 • An improvement notice to fix a problem would be paused while under review.
 You wouldn't have to do the fixes yet.